Varsha2211/Web-development-series/Garage Sale Website/readme.txt

-Creating a small garage sale website (Html only) for a friend.
+Creating a small garage sale website for a friend.

 1. On this page,heading must be there as friend's Garage Sale-2020
 2. In addition, put a image of the friend and a google maps  link to his house.